 Another simple inspection technique is the coin tap test.
 Disbonds below the surface of a laminate often sound hollow when tapped.
 So by tapping a suspect area with a coin, key, small hammer, or similar item an inspector can quickly check for near surface failures.
 Both of these methods are simple, easy, and cheap.
 They are also imprecise and prone to human error.

 Since voids in the laminate have different sound transmission than the undamaged laminate sound is an obvious choice for inspection.
 Ultrasonic testing (UT) uses high frequency sound transmitted through a part for a check.
 A receiver listens to the sound emitted by a transmitter and reports changes.
-The probe listens for either the echo of the initial pulse, reflection, or is placed on the opposite side and listens for the through transmission, attenuation
+The probe listens for either the echo of the initial pulse, reflection, or is placed on the opposite side and listens for the through transmission, attenuation.

 UT systems come in many varieties.
 Small, portable kits are available that can be readily moved to a part under inspection and used to inspect suspect areas spotted by visual inspection or known problem areas.
 These kits don't record any information, so notes have to be taken by the operator.
 Larger UT machines can automatically scan a part by moving the two probes in unison across both faces of a part.
 A computer controls the movement of the probes and records the results of the scan.
 UT machines can even be designed to record the depth of voids, creating a 3 dimensional map of the part.
 However increasingly complex UT systems are increasingly expensive, and there is a limit on the size of parts that can be fit into an automated system.